Logan-Fouts/Thesis/Writing/Introduction/Introduction.md

 2. **In what ways can the proposed architecture improve the efficiency and flexibility of near-duplicate detection compared to existing methods?**
 3. ~~**How can this new framework be implemented to ensure it is accessible and usable by a broad spectrum of users, from researchers to commercial developers?**~~
 ## Results
+### Empirical Evidence/Evaluation

+We plan to evaluate our solution by use of controlled experiments, which will be guided by methodology seen in related work.
+Our results will be compared with standard methods such as accuracy, precision, recall, and efficiency that were detailed in articles we plan on targeting as use cases.

+**Evaluation Strategy:** Directly compare under controlled conditions the selected metrics; evaluate with different image datasets to demonstrate the effectiveness and adaptability of this new solution in relation to results gathered from each specific article.

+**Performance Metrics:** These will be the accuracy, computational efficiency, performance across differing datasets, and other commonly used metrics for performance in this research field (ROC for example).
+These metrics can be used to see how this solution works in comparison to other current solutions for each use case.

+If we can elicit good results for diverse input domains and definitions of near duplicate images, then we can say that we have created a more easily understood flexible approach to combining image processing techniques.

 > [!TODO]
 > Present results and the result types for your project.
 Describe each in a paragraph and refer to the question(s), or part(s) of question(s) it contributes to answer.
 Also discuss briefly how the results were validated.
 Use Shaw’s article discussed above as a source of inspiration.
 The article discusses several results types that you may adopt for your work.